rokath/trice/README.md

 - Manages `TRICE` macro IDs inside a C or C++ source tree and extracts the strings in an ID-string list during target device compile time.
 - Displays `TRICE` macros like printf() output in realtime during target device runtime.
 The received IDs and parameters are printed out.
-- Can receive trices on several PCs and display them on a remote display server-
+- Can receive trices on several PCs and display them on a remote display server.
 - Written in [Go](https://github.com/golang/go), simply usage, no installer, needs to be in $PATH.

 ## How to start